Skip to content

 This will produce the design matrix for a two-sample t-test.

-Then press “Estimate”, and when it has finished, press “Results” and define a new F-contrast as [1 -1].
+Then press Estimate, choose the “SPM.mat” from XYTstats file and run the batch.
+When it has finished, press “Results”, select the same “SPM.mat” and define a new F-contrast as [1 -1].
 Keep the default contrast options, but threshold at \(p<.05\) FWE corrected for the whole search volume and select “Scalp-Time” for the “Data Type”.
-Then press “whole brain”, and the Graphics window should now look like that in Figure 1.5.
+Then press “whole brain”, and the Graphics window should now look like that in Figure 5.

 This will reveal “regions” within the 2D sensor space and within the -200ms to 600ms epoch in which faces and scrambled faces differ reliably, having corrected for multiple F-tests across pixels and time.
 There are a number of such regions, but the largest has maxima at [-13 -78 180] and [21 -68 180], corresponding to left and right posterior sites at 180ms.

 To relate these coordinates back to the original sensors, right-click in some white space in the top half of the Graphics window, to get a menu with various options.
 First select “goto global maxima”.
-The red cursor should move to coordinates [-13, -78, 180].
-(Note that you can also overlap the sensor names on the MIP by selecting “display/hide channels” - though it can get a bit crowded!).
+The red cursor should move to coordinates [21, -78, 175].
 Then right-click again to get the same menu, but this time select “go to nearest suprathreshold channel”.
-You will be asked to select the original EEG/MEG file used to create the SPM, which in this case is the aceMdspm8_faces_run1.mat file.
+You will be asked to select the original EEG/MEG file used to create the SPM, which in this case is the aceMdspmeeg_faces_run1.mat file.
 This should output in the Matlab window:

-In other words, it is EEG channel “A15” that shows the greatest face/scrambled difference over the epoch (itself maximal at 180ms).
+In other words, it is EEG channel “A28” that shows the greatest face/scrambled difference over the epoch (itself maximal at 175ms).

 If one had more constrained a priori knowledge about where and when the N170 would appear, one could perform an SVC based on, for example, a box around posterior channels and between 150 and 200ms poststimulus.
-See http://imaging.mrc-cbu.cam.ac.uk/meg/SensorSpm for more details.
+See 3D Sensor SPMs page for more details.

 3D “imaging” reconstruction